If you have excellent analytical, influencing and negotiating skills, a career as a chartered loss adjuster could be for you

 - confidence and resilience.

-Firms of loss adjusters can range in size from sole practitioners to hundreds of staff and are located around the country.
+Firms of loss adjusters can range in size from sole practitioners to those with hundreds of staff and cover many fields, such as:

 - construction and property;